bnb-chain/bnb-chain.github.io/docs/BSCtestnet.md

 To request funds, please make a tweet with your BNB Smart Chain address pasted into the contents.
 Then, copy-paste the tweets URL!
 **BNB** will be sent to your BSC wallet right away.

-3. Transfer From BNB Smart Chain to Binance Chain
+3. Transfer From BNB Smart Chain to Beacon Chain

 You can use [Binance Extension Wallet](https://docs.binance.org/smart-chain/wallet/binance.html#transfer-testnet-bnb-from-bsc-to-bc) for cross-chain transfer.

-If you wish to test Binance Chain features, you could transfer BNB cross-chain with MathWallet dApp: https://docs.binance.org/smart-chain/wallet/math.html#transfer-bnb-from-bsc-to-bc
+If you wish to test Beacon Chain features, you could transfer BNB cross-chain with MathWallet dApp: https://docs.binance.org/smart-chain/wallet/math.html#transfer-bnb-from-bsc-to-bc